 - For meals, consider the atmosphere of the restaurant.
 The hotel sandwich shop is better than the romantic French bistro.

 - Be aware of alcohol intake.
-Don’t let it change your behavior.
+Do not let it change your behavior.

 - Talk about work or impersonal topics.
-Don’t let the conversation drift to personal issues, especially dating, divorce, or past, present, or future romantic relationships.
+Do not let the conversation drift to personal issues, especially dating, divorce, or past, present, or future romantic relationships.